 Fees relating to patents with unitary effect include renewal fees, any additional fees for their belated payment, fees for re-establishment of rights and administrative fees.
 These fees are paid in full by the patent proprietor to the EPO and are partly distributed to the participating Member States on a quarterly basis.
-The participating Member States receive 50% share of the renewal fees and of any additional fees for their late payment (Article 147 EPC), whereas, the costs for the administration of the unitary patent incurred by the European Patent Organisation for the additional tasks shall be borne in their entirety by the participating Member States in line with Art 146 EPC.
+The participating Member States receive 50% of the renewal fees and of any additional fees for their late payment (Article 147 EPC).
+The costs for the administration of the unitary patent incurred by the EPO shall be borne in their entirety by the participating Member States in line with Article 146 EPC, and are disclosed under Other Operating Income, see Note 5.